JohnAD/bson/docs/index.rst

 BSON

-Nim library for supporting BSON, short for Binary JSON.
-A compact binary protocol similar to the JSON it is based on.
+This is a Nim library for supporting BSON.
+BSON is short for Binary JSON -- a compact binary protocol similar to the JSON it is based on.

 Most notably, MongoDB, a document-oriented database uses BSON for it's underlying storage, though there are other applications that use it as well.